fako/writing/setting/the-valley.md

 To increase her chances of success she asks Pystepaco to make copies of the zombies that she can easily manipulate.
 This way hordes of zombies do occassionally swamp the city defenses.
-These attacks are a grave concern to Terniten's population who, in the increase of zombie organization, see the rise of a Zombie King from the darkness bend on their destruction.
-Not knowing that a Zombie Queen would be a more adequate description.
+These attacks are a grave concern to Terniten's population who, in the increase of zombie organization, see the rise of a Zombie King from the darkness bend on their destruction, not knowing that a Zombie Queen would be a more adequate description.
 So far Lorawyn has been able to get into the city unseen during an attack, but her appearance of a witch has scared her children away, when she tries to get in contact.
 Codideen could help her to shed the false form of course, but he just doesn't trust the frightful woman.